Chandas – ( Vedic meter)

 Commentaries on Manu

-Bhāruci Bhāruci is the oldest known commentator on the Manu Smti.
+There have been several commentaries on the dating and place of Manu, and the Manu Smṛti.
+Some of the commentaries are listed below:Bhāruci Bhāruci is the oldest known commentator on the Manu Smṛti.
 Kane places Manu in the late 10th or early 11th century,[44] Olivelle places him in the 8th century,[45] and Derrett places him between 600–650 CE.[45]
 From these three opinions we can place Bhāruci anywhere from the early 7th century CE to the early 11th century CE.
 The surviving portion of Bhāruci's commentary that we have today deals mostly with the duties of the king and whether or not the king can be a source of dharma.

-Medhātithi Medhātithi is one of the most famous commentators on the Manu Smti, and there is some debate regarding the location in which he was writing, but scholars such as Buhler, Kane, and Lingat tend to believe he was from Kashmir or the area around Kashmir.
+Medhātithi Medhātithi is one of the most famous commentators on the Manu Smṛti, and there is some debate regarding the location in which he was writing, but scholars such as Buhler, Kane, and Lingat tend to believe he was from Kashmir or the area around Kashmir.
 The exact date that Medhātithi was writing is also unclear, and he has been placed anywhere between 820CE and 1050CE.[46]

 Economic ideas The economic ideas found in Manusmriti have been traced by Ratan Lal Basu.[47]